Ace Your Medication Aide Certification: A Comprehensive Practice Test and Study Guide

 Q: What are the continuing education requirements for Certified Medication Aides?

 A: Most states have continuing education requirements to maintain certification.
-This typically involves completing specific courses or workshops to ensure your skills stay current.
+That said, this typically involves completing specific courses or workshops to ensure your skills stay current.
 Check your state’s requirements.

 Conclusion